BIRRR Guide to Antenna & Equipment Suppliers & Installers

 The key components of a passive antenna installation are:

 - Selection of the correct antenna.
 The correct antenna is one that works for the bands/ frequencies that are broadcast by your service provider at your location.
-This is determined by your desktop survey.
+BIRRR recommend reading through our mobile network enhancement page and getting a desktop site survey done.
 The chosen antenna must have appropriate directional gain.
 Where there are several competing towers, an omni-directional antenna might be suitable.
 For some locations, a good internal antenna placed in an optimum location by a window, may be all that is required.
-See Telco Antennas Antenna Selection Guide , it explains which antennas work best in various geographic locations.
+See Telco Antennas – Antenna Selection Guide , it explains which antennas work best in various geographic locations.

-- Location ie how high, best location on roof etc. This can be a tedious task, but well worth the effort.
+- Antenna location ie how high, best location on roof etc. This can be a tedious task, but well worth the effort.
 It is known as the ‘antenna dance’.
 If you get signal outside, your mobile phone may be used to find the spot with strongest signal.
 Ensure that your phone supports the same bands as your modem and the service that you are ‘chasing’.
-Google ‘how to measure signal level on my phone’.
+Follow the directions listed in this document.
 The signal level will display in a negative value in dBm.
 The lower the negative value the stronger the signal e.g.-81dBm is stronger (better) than -89dBm.

 - A suitable mast.
 Your TV antenna or your satellite dish mast may be suitable, but then again they may be in a poor location for mobile data.